terrainagency/ScrollSequence.js/README.md

 </div>
 ```

-> Panels and states must have a `data-name` attribute in order for them to be referenced.
+> The`data-name` attribute attached to panels and states must have a value in order for them to be referenced.

 ## 2: Create a ScrollSequence